Injustice (2021 film): Plot

 Later, Superman visits Batman in the Batcave to make peace, but they get into an argument over their ideological views, and Batman refuses to join Superman.
 While trying to stop Superman from relocating Arkham Asylum inmates to a more secure facility, Batman and Nightwing are shocked to discover that Robin has joined Superman.
-Harley, who escaped Green Arrow's capture and decided to become a hero, releases the inmates, forcing Batman and Superman to temporarily put their differences aside to fight them.
-During the battle, Robin lashes out in anger and unintentionally kills Nightwing, leading to Batman disowning him.
+Harley, who escaped from Green Arrow's hideout and decided to become a hero, releases the inmates, forcing Batman and Superman to temporarily join forces to fight them.
+During the battle, Robin lashes out in anger and accidentally kills Nightwing, leading a grieving Batman to disown him; he is later comforted by Catwoman after Superman informs her of Batman's loss.
 In the afterlife, Nightwing meets Rama Kushna, who transforms him into Deadwing.

-Robin attempts to convince Superman to ally with Ra's al Ghul, but the latter declines.
-Batman forms an underground resistance and plans to steal a red sun cannon from the Fortress of Solitude.
-During the break-in, Superman overpowers Captain Atom, Ra's kills the Atom and destroys the cannon, and one of Green Arrow's shots is casually deflected by Superman, accidentally killing Jonathan, whom Superman had been keeping safe at the Fortress, causing Superman to murder him in response.
-After Superman transforms the Earth into a police state using surveillance drones, Batman has Plastic Man break Mister Terrific out of prison and leaks video footage of Superman killing a group of partying teenagers inspired by Joker to ruin his public image, shocking Wonder Woman as a result.
+Robin attempts to convince Superman to ally with Ra's al Ghul, but he declines.
+Meanwhile, Batman forms an underground Insurgency and plans to steal a red sun cannon from the Fortress of Solitude to counter Superman.
+The plan fails as Superman overpowers Captain Atom, Ra's kills the Atom and destroys the cannon, and one of Green Arrow's shots is deflected by Superman, accidentally killing Jonathan, whom Superman has been keeping safe at the Fortress; in response, Superman murders Green Arrow in a blind rage.

+After Superman transforms the Earth into a police state using surveillance drones created by Mister Terrific, Batman has Plastic Man break Mister Terrific out of prison and leaks video footage of Superman killing a group of teenagers inspired by the Joker to ruin his public image, shocking Wonder Woman.
 In response, Superman allies with Ra's and dispatches Amazo to enforce global peace.
-However, the android quickly turns violent in Smallville as Ra's had secretly programmed it to kill Superman.
-Amazo kills Hawkman and Cyborg, but Batman and his allies arrive and help Superman and Wonder Woman destroy the android.
-Meanwhile, Robin, having had a change of heart, defeats Ra's with Deadwing's help in a duel, sparing Ra's life.
+However, the android quickly turns violent, as Ra's secretly programmed it to kill Superman.
+Amazo kills Hawkman and Cyborg before the Insurgents arrive and help Superman and Wonder Woman destroy the android.
+Meanwhile, Robin, having had a change of heart, defeats Ra's with Deadwing's help and spares his life.

-Despite their aid, Superman prepares to have the Insurgents arrested and incapacitates Wonder Woman after she turns on him, but is confronted by a Superman from an alternate Earth, whom Mr. Terrific had summoned.
-Mr. Terrific claims the other Superman is from Earth-9 and their world is Earth-1, but the other Superman corrects him, saying that his Earth is Earth-1 and the Injustice universe is Earth-22.
-Injustice Superman defeats his counterpart as the latter was holding back, but surrenders after being met with a Lois from another alternate Earth who lost her Superman after becoming pregnant with his child.
-Lois reminds Injustice Superman that, just like for hers, all life is sacred.
-Realizing how far he has fallen, Superman willingly agrees to be imprisoned.

-Although unsure of what will happen next, Batman makes preparations to rebuild the world and his life with Catwoman.
+Despite their aid, Superman prepares to have the Insurgents arrested, and incapacitates Wonder Woman after she turns on him.
+However, he is then confronted by an alternate Superman from another universe, who was summoned by Mister Terrific.
+The alternate Superman holds back and is defeated by the corrupted Superman, but the latter stands down after being met by an alternate Lois (from Earth-9), also brought by Mister Terrific.
+Lois reveals that she lost her Superman after becoming pregnant with his child, and reminds the corrupted Superman that all life is sacred.
+Realizing how far he has fallen, Superman surrenders himself and agrees to be imprisoned.
+Although unsure of what will happen next, Batman makes preparations to rebuild the world and for his future with Catwoman.